Networking in Managed Kubernetes

 Creating Internal DNS Zones (Private Cluster)

-To enhance security and simplify access to your services and the Kubernetes API from your internal network, it is recommended to set up an internal DNS zone.
-This zone will resolve domain names for your Ingresses and the Kubernetes API to their respective private IP addresses, avoiding transit through public networks.
+To enhance security and simplify access to your services and the Kubernetes API from your internal network, it is recommended to create an internal DNS zone.
+This zone will allow you to resolve the domain names of your Ingresses and the Kubernetes API to their respective private IP addresses, thereby avoiding transit over public networks.

-Based on the URLs provided in the quick start guide, you can configure your internal DNS as follows:
+Based on the URLs provided in the getting started guide, you can configure your internal DNS as follows:

-1. Create a private DNS zone on your internal DNS servers for .<cluster-identifier>.mk.ms-cloud-temple.com
+Create the private DNS zone on your internal DNS servers for

-This configuration ensures that traffic to the API and internal services remains confined within your private network, in line with security best practices.
+This configuration ensures that traffic to the API and internal services remains confined to your private network, in accordance with security best practices.

 Follow our detailed guide to learn how to expose an application using an Ingress.

-This document covers fundamental networking concepts.
-For production deployments, it is essential to implement additional security measures:
+:::warning[Pour aller plus loin : la sécurité en production ] This document explains fundamental networking concepts.
+For a production deployment, it is crucial to implement additional security measures:

-• Use secure images: Prefer images from your enterprise-secured registry such as Harbor over public images.
+- Use secure images: Prefer images from your secure enterprise registry such as Harbor over public images.

-• Enforce governance policies: Use tools like Kyverno to enforce security rules (e.g., prohibit root containers, require resource requests and limits, etc.).
+NetworkPoliciesto restrict communications to only the necessary traffic flows between your applications. - Apply governance policies: Use tools like Kyverno to enforce security rules (e.g., disallowing "root" containers, requiring resource